mrmaple240/ChatTextBubbles/README.md

 # Chat Text Bubbles

 Stylize your clients chat messages to look like mobile text messages with the Chat Text Bubbles!
+(Works on top of most themes too)
  >Minified: less padding around content